offlinehacker/ethertest/README.rst

 We are trying to make this project as good as our knowlede about networks is, but we are still learning and we know you can make it even better!

-**Contributions, comments and new ideas that would make ethertest better are very welcome.**
+**Contributions, knowledge, comments and new ideas that would make ethertest better are very welcome.**

 Development
 -----------